psztorc/Truthcoin/docs/README.md

 Prompts:

-1. Have a few 'trusted feeds', where the outcome is determined as the median feed, or outcome is a draw if feeds disagree too much.
+1. ...have a few 'trusted feeds', where the outcome is determined as the median feed, or outcome is a draw if feeds disagree too much?
-2. Publish a hash of every event description combined with the outcome "true" or "false" and sign the real outcome.
+2. ...publish a hash of every event description combined with the outcome "true" or "false" and sign the real outcome?
 Thus we can build up reputations and predictions can be placed completely independent.
-3. With No. 1 bet amounts can be stored in a 2 out of 3 multi sign address.
+3. ...store bets in a 2 out of 3 multi sign address?
 That would make it impossible for the central PM to run away with the money - just to choose the winning side.
-4. One solution would be that both sides put 10% more money in a multi-sign address.
+4. ...have both sides put 10% more money in a multi-sign address?
 No the person that loses the bet can admit the loss and sign the transaction to the winner but he gets back the 10%.
 If none of both admits to be the looser we sign a transaction to the winner but take the 10% of the looser.
-5. Having a preselected Judge decide, but allowing users to force an audit of the Judge.
+5. ...have a preselected Judge decide, but allowing users to force an audit of the Judge if they disagree with his ruling?

 Responses: